Tampa Bay Rays 2020 Top-25 Prospects

 Edwards has played both second base and shortstop in the minors so far and now has Wander Franco, Vidal Brujan, and others to deal with in the middle infield.
 Luckily Edwards’ speed and versatility give him the potential to move around a bit which should help when he gets closer to Tampa Bay.
 And who knows, maybe he shifts to the outfield.
 Wherever his defensive home ends up being, Edwards has the potential to become an impact Major leaguer with big AVG/R/SB upside.

-If we’re talking pure upside for arms in this system, Shane Baz would arguably top that list.
-Unfortunately, he also has a lower floor than one would like.
+If we’re talking pure upside for arms in this system, Shane Baz would top that list.
 Acquired from Pittsburgh in one of the most laughable trades of all time (sorry Pirates fans), Baz has the type of electric arm most can only dream of.
 When I saw him out in the AFL, Baz was sitting 98-100 with life on his fastball (100mph below) and blowing it by opposing batters with ease.
 It was a shorter stint, so the velocity was up a tick.
-In longer multi-inning starts, Baz will usually sit around 95-97 and can still reach back for 99-101 if needed.
+In longer multi-inning starts, Baz will usually sit around 95-97 and can still reach back for more if needed.

 Nearly as impressive as the smoke he was throwing was Baz’s plus slider in the 87-91 mph range.
 Yes, I said 91 mph and he even threw one at 92 in his Fall Stars inning.
 The pitch has tight spin with two-plane break that gives hitters from both sides of the plate fits.
 When he’s throwing it at higher velocity it has more of a cutter look to it.
-Though well behind the FB/SL, Baz has shown some feel for his changeup that should be a serviceable third offering to keep hitters off his fastball and slider.
+Though behind the FB/SL, Baz has shown some feel for his changeup that should be a serviceable third offering to keep hitters off his fastball and slider and will also mix in a curveball as well.
+When talking with him on the Five-Tool Podcast, Baz also mentioned he has a cutter in his back pocket but isn’t focusing on it at the moment.

-What will determine if Baz develops into a frontline starter or shifts to the bullpen is his command and control, both of which are below average presently.
-I’m still in the mindset that he’s a starter longterm as there are no glaring concerns with his delivery form a 3/4 arm slot.
-There’s some effort, but nothing that can’t be cleaned up and ironed out over time.
+What will determine if Baz develops into a frontline starter or shifts to the bullpen is his command and control.
+I’m still in the mindset that he’s a starter longterm as there are no glaring concerns with his delivery from a 3/4 arm slot that can’t be cleaned up and ironed out over time.
 Baz is firmly on the rise and one I’d be trying to acquire in all my dynasty leagues before the price tag continues to soar.
+When speaking with him, it was very apparent that Baz is very knowledgable about pitching and has a gameplan on how to improve where he needs to.
+If those improvements are made, watch out.

 Brendan McKay at #5!
 What the bleep is wrong with you Eric?
 Well, first of all, McKay being a two-way player with time in the Majors made that bio/stats graphic take six years to make it felt like.
 But seriously, McKay is a very good prospect, but the two-way thing is being overblown.
 Do I think he can develop into an average Major League hitter?
 Maybe.
 But that’s likely his ceiling as a hitter.
 As of now, McKay is a Double-A caliber bat in my eyes that is going to struggle to hit Major League pitching.
 He’ll probably walk a fair amount as he’s always done, but I’m expecting a high K rate, low AVG, and not much power in the near future.